• Skip to primary navigation

 • Place berries in a single layer on a cookie sheet

-• Remove from sheet and place in a freezer zip bag or in a vacuum sealed bag
+• Remove raspberries from baking sheet and place in a freezer-safe bag, a vacuum-sealed bag, or freezer-safe container.

-• When needed, simply remove the amount needed and replace in freezer
+• When needed, simply remove the amount needed and replace the bag back in the freezer

 Notes

-Use the amount of raspberries you have on hand - from one cup to one gallon.
+• Use the amount of raspberries you have on hand.

 Nutrition